COMMUNITY MURAL ARTS

 By involving youth and community members in the design and installation of public art, Green Star Movement goes beyond inspiring passion for the arts by giving participants and their communities ownership over the art.
-We teach a technique called bricolage, which is an intricate combination of mosaic, sculpture, painting, and photography.
-Bricolage is advantageous for three distinct reasons.
+We teach the fundamentals of mosaic, sculpture, painting, and photography.
+Our process is advantageous for three distinct reasons.
 It is an art form that is accessible for artist of all ages and abilities, meaning that participants can experience “success”as an artist relatively quickly. it is durable and resistant to vandalization, making it a good choice for public art.
 And finally, the mix of texture, shapes, materials and colors produces a feast for the eyes.

 In 2018, three of our Teaching Artists and two of our teen apprentices headed to Negril, Jamaica for an exchange with Jamaican artists, youth, and residents, resulting in multiple collaborative mural projects.
 In addition to beautifying a public space in the city, we will be partnering with the Rockhouse Foundation to work with the students and faculty of Savanna La Mar, a new school, and the first of its kind in that part of the country, to serve youth with special needs.